 Often my view of the average Christian soldier is someone wandering the battlefield with no training, no sword, no support team, no battle buddies, no instructions, no goals, clad in bermuda shorts and a Hawaaian shirt, sipping lemonade and when the enemy shoots at them, they throw their glass of lemonade at the enemy and whine about how they did not sign up for this.

-When we become Christians we are in a war and have joined an army and the enemy will certainly want to shoot at us.
+When I become a Christian I am in a war and have joined an army and the enemy will certainly want to shoot at me.

 So what does it take?
-First put on the armor and get up each morning by reminding yourself that your thoughts are protected by the helmet of salvation and we overcome the devil by declaring that we belong to Jesus and are purchased by the blood of the Lamb and we do not fear the devil though he arrange to have us killed.
-When he attacks and accuses us brethren, that is his job, we remind ourselves and him that we have our hearts protected by the breastplate of Jesus’ righteousness.
-When he temps us to be wishywashy on “does the Bible really say?”
-Maybe we should trust the secular scholars who say don’t spank children and have lots of sex before marriage in order to be better prepared to commit long term.
-We respond that we have the belt of truth in God’s word and will trust that.
-When he temps us to judge others and wall ourselves off and be defensive rather than tearing down the gates of Hell, we assure ourselves and him that we have our feet shod with the good news of Jesus death and resurrection and that Jesus died for ALL and we will attack his kingdom with this good news.
-We will train ourselves in the use of jour weapons the quoted word and spoken prayer and witness.
-We will seek and reward feedback from our brethren as iron sharpens iron, we will let others know of our struggles so they can come to our side, and we will continue to build while fighting the good fight till we finish the lifelong course and receive the prize.
+First I must put on my armor when I get up each morning.
+I put it on by reminding myself that my thoughts are protected by the helmet of salvation and that I overcome the devil by: a. declaring that I belong to Jesus and am purchased by the blood of the Lamb and I do not fear the devil though he might arrange to have me killed.
+When he attacks and accuses me, that is his job, I remind myself and him that I have my heart protected by the breastplate of Jesus’ righteousness.
+When he temps me to be wishywashy on “does the Bible really say?”
+When I think that maybe I should trust the secular scholars, who say don’t spank children and have lots of sex before marriage and only have as many children as convenient, in order to be better prepared to commit the long term responsibilities of marriage and children; I respond that I have the belt of truth in God’s word and will trust that.
+When he temps me to judge others and wall myself off and be defensive rather than tearing down the gates of Hell, I assure myself and declare to the devil that I have my feet shod with the good news of Jesus death and resurrection and that Jesus died for ALL and, together with my battle buddies, I will attack his kingdom with this good news.
+I will train mysellf in the use of my weapons, the quoted word, spoken prayer, and witnessing.
+I will seek and reward feedback from my brethren as iron sharpens iron, I will let others know of my struggles so they can come to my side, and I will continue to build while fighting the good fight till I finish the lifelong course and receive the prize.